-Its Islamic Royal Palace was one of the high points of civilized development promoted and sustained solely by Africa’s trading networks.
+Its Islamic Royal Palace was one of the high points of civilized development, promoted and sustained solely by Swahili Coast Trading networks.

-After the Portuguese, the Coast was siezed by the Dutch, then the English and finally the French when they took control of the entire Indian Ocean Trade.
+The sack of Kilwa by Portugal in 1505 marked a turning point in the history of the whole East African Coast.
+After Portugal, the Swahili Coast Trade was siezed by the Dutch, then the English and finally the French when they took control of the entire Swahili Coast Indian Ocean Trade.

 Sadly this process would continue until the old splendours of the African past were all but forgotten.